Mervodactyl/mePage/README.md

 ## __TL;DR:__

-I decided to create a site specifically just to advertise myself
+I decided to create a site specifically dedicated to my CV

 The standard Developer resume is traditionally written in Markdown, which for a Front End Developer is highly uninspiring.
-So unless I decided to use a lot of HTML within my Markdown file, I couldn't see it turning into anything particularly glamorous.
-Thats why I made a simple but effective version in SCSS
+So unless I decided to use a lot of HTML within my [Markdown](https://help.github.com/articles/github-flavored-markdown/) file, I couldn't see it turning into anything particularly glamorous.
+Thats why I made a simple but effective version in [SCSS](http://sass-lang.com/)

- ego points ++++...
+ ego points ++++

 Desktop View                                                               |  Mobile View :-------------------------------------------------------------------------:|:----------------------------------------------------------------------: